dendronhq/handbook/handbook/handbook.sop.backlog-journal.md

 id: McHGENxbFZQ5B335
 title: Backlog Journal
 desc: ''
-updated: 1626746418407
+updated: 1626800463825
 created: 1626710849040
 ---

 ## Summary

-The backlog journal is where we track items that fall outsidie of scope for the day or the week
+The backlog journal is where we track items that fall outside of scope for the day or the week

 ## Process